Asus Eee PC: Memory

 Most early Eee PCs use 533/667 MHz DDR2 SDRAM via a standard SO-DIMM module, which can be swapped out.
 The 700 and 701SDX have RAM soldered to the motherboard.
 Other models (like the white 4GS-W010) lacked memory access panels and required disassembly to upgrade memory.

 Later models, such as the black model EEEPC 4G SURF (4GS-PK008), and newer white models (4GS-W010), have a removable panel on the underside that allows the user to change the RAM without fully disassembling the system.

 Asus reverted to soldering RAM directly onto the mainboard in their later releases of the Eee PC range.
 The Asus technical data for the 1025c and 1025ce models is seen as erroneous by certain online retailers offering RAM upgrades.

 Cooling

 In an EE380 talk, an Asus engineer mentioned that the Eee PC uses the keyboard shielding as a heat sink to absorb the heat generated by the processor.
 Three chips need heatsinking, and this is achieved by heat-conductive adhesive pads which sit between the chip heatsink flats and the keyboard shield and connect them thermally.
 It is important to ensure that the heatsink pads are replaced correctly after maintenance such as cleaning or replacing the fan.
 The Eee PC has a fan and vents to cool off the system.

 Operating systems (software user environment)

 Most Eee PC models were shipped with either Windows XP or a Linux distribution called Xandros.
-Later models (e.g. 1015E) ship with Windows 7 Starter or Linux Ubuntu installed.
+Later models (e.g. 1015E) ship with Windows 7 Starter or Ubuntu installed.

 Users have tried to install various other operating systems on Eee PCs.
 The following are known to work on most models: